Home

 For this activity you need an element of familiarity with the particular overseas market as well as the individual companies that comprise it.
 You also expose yourself to currency risk.

-However, investing in overseas markets provides access to market sectors that may not be available in your home market.
+However, investing in overseas markets provides access to market sectors that may not be available in your home market and may turn out to be one of your best investment strategies.

 Investors who prefer to not follow the crowd find that contrarian investing suits their investing style because they know that stock markets often over-react to bad news and that stocks can become out-of-favor from time to time.